Matriculation: Orientation & Advisement

 Step 1: Application

-Students complete and submit an online Application for Admission or a paper application, which is available in the Admissions and Records Office.
+Students complete and submit an online Application for Admission.
 After their application is processed, students are assigned a SURF ID number that they will use the entire time they attend MiraCosta.

 SURF is an online enrollment and student information system that allows students to manage their school-related activities.
 To access SURF, students use their SURF ID and a self-created password.